FOOD PAGE - NEW CHOICES

 1 0 - - 4 170 70 35 65 - - 6 1

 Sometimes you simply need to give something up, or cut way back.
 Cheeses are very high in saturated fats.
 I previously used a lot of cheese.
 It was surprisingly easy to mostly eliminate them though.
 When I do use it, I go with 2% , or a Swiss or Mozzarella, which tend to be lower in saturated fat.
 You have to read the labels.
 We already used 1/2% milk, but one of my biggest disappointments was Hershey's milk chocolate.
 A single Hershey's candy bar has 7 or more grams of saturated fat depending on the size of the bar.
 Even the kisses, or other snack size ones, add up quickly.
-I didn't eat chocolate all the time, but I would run in spells craving it.
-Once in a great while I still give in to a bite, but it's one of the examples of something you're better off not getting started on.
-And, the more I'm away from it, the less I like how I feel after I eat some.
+I did not eat chocolate all the time, but I would run in spells craving it.
+Once in a great while I still give in to a bite, but it is one of the examples of something you are better off not getting started on.
+And, the more I am away from it, the less I like how I feel after I eat some.

 SF TR PF MF TF CH CA CF SA SU FB PR SS